 Pursuant to state statute the District holds two bank accounts.
 These bank accounts are accounted for and maintained by the District.
 These accounts are for collecting and disbursing fees for worthless check and pre-prosecution fees.
 All monies in the accounts are held in trust.

 The District will continue to operate under the same financial procedures and policies as it has in the past.
-This agency will continue seeking funds from the Violence Against Women Act Grant.
-The Family Justice Center Grant is expected to move into its own non-profit organization as soon as it is up and running in good standing.
-No other grants are expected.
+No federal or state grants are expected.

 Currently Known Facts, Decisions, or Conditions